Polly Matzinger followed a rather unusual path into science.

 Polly Matzinger proposed that our immune systems are actually activated by the products of cell damage or unexpected cell death.
-In other words, she showed that our immune systems are activated when our cells signal “we are being harmed, there is danger.”
+In other words, her theory is that our immune systems are activated when our cells signal “we are being harmed, there is danger.”

 Polly Celine Eveline Matzinger was born on July 21, 1947 in La Seyne, close to the French Mediterranean city of Toulon.

-Her mother, Simone, was French; a former nun, she now made pottery.
+Her mother, Simone, was French; a former nun, she had become a potter.

-Polly’s father, Hans, was Dutch, a survivor of Dachau concentration camp where the Nazis imprisoned him in 1944 for the crime of aiding Jews.
-Hans was an artist; he also worked as a carpenter to ensure the family had a steady income.
+Polly’s father, Hans, was Dutch.
+He had survived Dachau concentration camp where the Nazis imprisoned him in 1944 for the ‘crime’ of aiding Jews.
+Hans was an artist; he also worked as a carpenter to provide his family with a steady income.

 No Chance of Success